 Many stakeholders are involved in actualizing successful city projects, from federal grant offices to municipal officials – and these stakeholders want to invest their resources in projects that are most likely to succeed.
 Whether a city undertook a long capital improvement project or initiated a campaign to attract more tourists to a local site, location data can be instrumental in highlighting the impact of efforts and in measuring success.

-Stakeholders can be kept abreast of a project’s progress utilizing metrics such as visitation numbers or duration available on Placer.ai's platform.
+Stakeholders can be kept abreast of a project’s progress utilizing metrics such as visitation numbers or visit duration, available on Placer.ai's platform.
 Comparing metrics before and after a project kickoff can demonstrate the impact of a given initiative, for example, by indicating changes in visitation not only to a specific area or venue but also to nearby businesses.
 These metrics can also highlight whether the composition of visitors, residents, and employees has shifted, how dwell times have changed, and if previously unreached audiences are moving to the area.

 One of the main focuses of any city planning committee revolves around budgetary constraints.
 Weighing policy concerns and improvement plans against anticipated revenues and determining how to allocate funds are central to city planning.
 Accurate models that can help estimate tax and revenue to create better projections for yearly budgets can be crucial to municipal leaders.